elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 It may take several minutes for all of the data to be retrieved as the different sources are polled.

-## What’s next?
+## What's next?

-We’re working on converting the existing visualizations into [Lens](https://www.elastic.co/kibana/kibana-lens) and adding [drilldown](https://www.elastic.co/guide/en/kibana/current/drilldowns.html) capabilities to each visualization.
+We're working on converting the existing visualizations into [Lens](https://www.elastic.co/kibana/kibana-lens) and adding [drilldown](https://www.elastic.co/guide/en/kibana/current/drilldowns.html) capabilities to each visualization.

 Additionally, as we mentioned in the beginning of this post, this is part one of a three-part series on operationalizing threat data in the Elastic Stack.
 The next post will cover enhancements to the Threat ECS fieldset and enriching threat data using local endpoint and network observations.

-We’re working on adding additional open source and commercial feeds.
-If you have feeds that you’d like to see prioritized, please check out the contribution section below.
+We're working on adding additional open source and commercial feeds.
+If you have feeds that you'd like to see prioritized, please check out the contribution section below.

-Finally, we’re looking at opportunities to add context and enrichments to observed events with third-party sources.
+Finally, we're looking at opportunities to add context and enrichments to observed events with third-party sources.

-So stay tuned — we’re continuing to lean hard into empowering our customers to defend their environments.
+So stay tuned --- we're continuing to lean hard into empowering our customers to defend their environments.
 Being able to action threat data is a key part of that journey.

 ## How can you contribute?